-In order to add the additional funds to your Renewal budget, CHP (as the Collaborative Applicant) has returned your Renewal Projects in e-SNAPS.
+In order to add the additional funds to your Renewal budget, CHP (as the Collaborative Applicant) has returned your Renewal Project in e-SNAPS.

-Please go into e-SNAPS to add the additional amounts (yellow highlighted) to your budgets so your Renewal Project budgets equal the "Total CoC Recommended Award Amount" column (green highlighted) and resubmit your e-SNAPS applications with the increased amount.
+Please go into e-SNAPS to add the additional amount (yellow highlighted) to your budget so your Renewal Project budget equals the "Total CoC Recommended Award Amount" column (green highlighted) and resubmit your e-SNAPS applications with the increased amount.